Morocco World News

 Morocco World News (MWN) is a Moroccan online newspaper published in English.
 It was founded in 2011 by Samir Bennis and Adnane Bennis.
-Based in Rabat, it covers national and international news in English, aiming to offer a Moroccan perspective on major regional and global issues.
+Based in Rabat, it covers national and international news.
+It publishes content on topics including politics, economic affairs, culture, and migration.

-The site is notable for its mission to make Moroccan current affairs accessible to an international audience, particularly within the English-speaking world.
-It covers a range of topics, including politics, economic affairs, culture, and migration issues.

 Overview

-Morocco World News was founded in 2011 in New York by Samir Bennis and Adnane Bennis, before establishing its main office in Rabat, Morocco.
+Morocco World News was founded in 2011 in New York by brothers Samir Bennis and Adnane Bennis.
+It was established in response to what its founders perceived as a lack of English-language media coverage about Morocco.

-The site publishes news about Morocco and the MENA region, covering a broad range of topics including politics, economics, international relations, technology, sports, and the Western Sahara.
+The newspaper publishes news related to Morocco and the MENA region, covering topics such as politics, economics, international relations, technology, sports, and the Western Sahara.

 Reception

-The outlet’s political stance is generally pro-Moroccan in matters of foreign affairs, particularly in relation to Algeria and the issue of Western Sahara.

-Andrew R. Smith, Professor in the Department of Communication, Journalism and Media at Edinboro University described Morocco World News as a "makhzenian source".
+Scholars have described Morocco World News as a "blog" (p.
+243) and a "state-affiliated source" (p.
+251).